arm1n/clp/README.md

 ### Creating a production build

-To create an optimized build to be shipped on web servers use: `npx yarn build`
+To create an optimized build to be shipped on web servers use: `npx yarn build` To avoid optimizations for HTML and SVG files use: `npx yarn build --no-opt`.

 This will create a build in the folder `/build` which can be shipped on web servers.